Explore funding opportunities and discover something new: ‘Feed’

 What were your goals in designing the feed service?

-Wadizis full of new stories to enrich your daily life, including stories showcasing makers’ diverse ideas, reviews written by supporters, and messages of encouragement.
+Wadizis full of new stories to enrich your daily life, including stories featuring makers’ diverse ideas, as well as reviews and messages of support written by backers.
 However, these stories used to be scattered across individual maker projects.

-That’s why we created the Feed.
+That’s why we decided to launch the Feed.
 We wanted to make it easier for users to explore funding campaigns and discover new things, so they can fill their daily lives with more joy and excitement.

-“I wanted to create a space where people can discover new things that transform their daily lives”—that really struck me.
+“I wanted to create a space where people can discover new things that change their daily lives”—that really struck me.
 What has been the reaction from Wadiz users?

-The feed has quickly established itself within the service since its initial launch.
-The current average daily page views have increased more than tenfold compared to the early days of the service’s launch, and they continue to rise steadily.
+Since its initial launch, the feed has quickly established itself within the service.
+The current average daily page views have increased more than tenfold compared to the early days of the service’s launch, and they continue to grow steadily.

-This figure is approximately 2.5 times higher than that of other pages on the main page that are presented at the same hierarchical level (menu structure), and is comparable to the event main page, which is seeing high page view numbers driven by marketing efforts.
+This figure is approximately 2.5 times higher than that of other pages on the main page that are presented at the same hierarchical level (menu structure), and it is comparable to the event main page, which is seeing high page views driven by marketing efforts.

-In other words, it appears solely based on user needs, without any separate advertising.
-We believe that users are having a positive experience through the feed, which is driving increased usage.
+In other words, these posts appear based solely on user needs, without any separate advertising.
+We believe that users are having a positive experience with the feed, which is driving increased usage.

 Wadizis a crowdfunding platform.
 The success of a project depends on public participation (funding).
 Because it is a crowdfunding platform, we felt that a "social" feature, such as a feed, was essential.

 We believed that a "social" service was needed to strengthen connections between users, and the Feed is where it all begins.
 What if, through the Feed, people could share their stories with one another and find common ground?
-And if that connection leads to funding, couldn’t it help expand new experiences that transform everyday life?
+And if that connection led to funding, wouldn’t it help expand new experiences that transform everyday life?

 What was your main focus when building the service?

 The question was, “What should we fill the feed with?”
-Selecting content to populate the feed in line with its purpose—as a space for “discovering new things that transform everyday life”—was our top priority.
+Selecting content to populate the feed in line with its vision of being a space to “discover new things that change everyday life” was our top priority.
 After much discussion, we decided to prioritize “user-generated reviews” for the feed.

-We aimed to enhance the fun of exploring and discovering new products by sharing vivid reviews from users who have already tried products available for funding or purchase Wadiz, and to address any questions users may have about these products.
+We aimed to enhance the fun of exploring and discovering our service by sharing vivid reviews from users who have already tried products available for funding or purchase Wadiz, and to address any questions users may have about these products.

 Kim Tae-seong, Feed Service Planner